 - A Concierge Key member traveling on any American flight

 If you’re flying on British Airways to London Heathrow from Concourse E, you can also use this lounge instead of the Oneworld premium lounge on Concourse E, although you will have quite a walk to the gate.

 American Airlines offers First Class travelers extra exclusivity with this lounge with its Flagship First Dining.
 To get access to the Flagship First lounge, you must be traveling in First Class on American’s three-class international flights between the US and Asia, Australia, Europe, and South America.
 You can bring one guest.

 This lounge is located next to the Admirals Club across from Gate D30.
 Once you go up in the lift, you turn left for the Admirals Club or right for the Flagship lounge.

 Food-wise, there is an extensive hot and cold buffet.
-For breakfast, there’s a hot egg dish, and there’s a cold buffet with bread, bagels, smoked salmon, salad, cold cuts, cheeses, cut fruit, etc. During the rest of the day, there are numerous plates of salads and meats.
+There’s a hot egg dish for breakfast, and there’s a cold buffet with bread, bagels, smoked salmon, salad, cold cuts, cheeses, cut fruit, etc. During the rest of the day, there are numerous plates of salads and meats.
 Best of all, there is a live chef station where you can order custom prepared dishes at mealtimes.

-Within the main dining area, there is a drinks area with a vast range of self-service drinks, including spirits, wines, beers (Blue Room, Budweiser, Samuel Adams, and Stella Artois), etc. The available Champagne is Bollinger Brut, and there is also a cocktail making area.
-The bar area also offers particularly good views of the planes.
+There is a drinks area within the main dining area with a vast range of self-service drinks, including spirits, wines, beers (Blue Room, Budweiser, Samuel Adams, and Stella Artois), etc. The available Champagne is Bollinger Brut, and there is also a cocktail-making area.
+The bar area also offers excellent views of the planes.